59

 FRANCES AT 103, oil on canvas, 40″ x 30”, 2012

 Carolyn Schlam is an award winning American painter, sculptor and glass artist born and raised in New York City.
 She studied painting with Norman Raeben, youngest son of the Yiddish writer Sholem Alecheim, in Carnegie Hall Studios, glass-making at Urban Glass in Brooklyn and wood sculpture at University of New Mexico/Taos.
-She currently lives and works in Southern California.
+She currently lives and works in the Hudson Valley, New York.

 Carolyn is also a writer, and she has combined her love of art with her passion for writing in her published books on art, a novel and many periodicals.
 Visit the Books Page on this website for further information, excerpts and links to purchase.